December 5, 2025 · Workshop Management

 This improves coordination across the team.

-Most garages don’t want a fully automated booking system.
+Most garages do not want a fully automated booking system.

 • clearer communication with customers